Very weak solutions to degenerate parabolic double-phase systems: Introduction

 Theorem~\ref{HI_theorem} was proven for parabolic $p$-Laplace systems in \cite{KL_veryweak}.
 In the parabolic case, intrinsic geometry plays a role both in the Lipschitz truncation and in obtaining the reverse Hölder inequality.
 Based on \cite{KL_veryweak}, gradient higher integrability of very weak solutions was extended to variable exponent problem and higher order problem of $p$-Laplace type in \cite{MR4074602,verena_thesis,bogelein_li,Li}.
 Furthermore, corresponding arguments have been implemented in the context of Calder\'on-Zygmund type estimates in \cite{MR3928653,MR3483172} and applied to establish existence of very weak solutions for elliptic $p$-Laplace problems \cite{MR3531368,MR3500290} and linear parabolic problems \cite{MR3985550}.
 The parabolic Lipschitz truncation method has been considered also in relation to caloric approximations in \cite{MR3672391,MR4525732} and existence of solutions to fluid models in \cite{MR2668872}.

 For parabolic double-phase problems higher integrability for weak solutions was shown in \cite{KKM,KS}.
 In there, phase analysis is used to distinguish whether the energy estimates of double-phase systems are perturbed into that of $p$-Laplace systems or $(p,q)$-Laplace systems depending on the pointwise value of $a$.
 Based on the phase division, we construct a corresponding intrinsic geometry.
 Similar phase analysis was used in \cite{KKS} to obtain standard energy estimates for weak solutions.
 Although a Lipschitz truncation method was applied in \cite{KKS}, the argument is different for very weak solutions.
 Other recent result for parabolic double-phase problems include partial regularity in the nondegenerate case in \cite{MR4774133,kim2025boundedsolutionsinterpolativegap,MR4926910,oh2025gradient,ok2025partialregularityparabolicsystems,sen2025lipschitzregularityparabolicdouble}.
+In particular, Marcellini's approach has been extended to the parabolic setting in \cite{MR3102165,MR3073153,MR3356846,MR3532237,MR3482400}.

 Corresponding result to Theorem~\ref{HI_theorem} for very weak solutions to the elliptic case was proved in \cite{BBK}.
 Obtaining the higher integrability result for very weak solutions to parabolic double-phase problems presents several new challenges.
 In order to show that there exists $\de_0$ satisfying Theorem~\ref{HI_theorem}, the higher integrability gained in the argument has to be quantified and independent from $\de$.
 In \cite{KKM} the phase analysis in the reverse Hölder inequality argument for weak solutions is done with respect to a constant $K$ depending on the integral of the gradient.
 Utilizing the same argument for very weak solutions would lead to estimates depending on $\de$.
 To avoid with this problem, we consider cylinders with radii bounded by a constant $R_0$ appearing in Theorem~\ref{HI_theorem} and use a new phase analysis argument.